What Survivorship Actually Costs

 And then the bill comes.

 Not one bill.
 A slow, ongoing bill.
-The kind nobody warned you about because nobody talks much about this part.
+The kind nobody warns you about, because apparently nobody talks about this part.

 The wig I paid for myself